wix-incubator/corvid-spi-docs/guides/Overview.md

 + **Integrate external services with your Wix site**

   Use the SPIs to integrate with 3rd-party services so that your Wix site and the external services can communicate seamlessly.
+Some SPIs are available with the Custom Extensions feature.
+Other SPIs, such as [Site Monitoring](https://www.wix.com/velo/reference/spis/getting-started/site-monitoring) and [External Database Collections](https://www.wix.com/velo/reference/spis/getting-started/external-database-collections), are available without using the Custom Extensions feature.

-  For example, Velo's [Shipping Rates](https://www.wix.com/velo/reference/spis/ecom-shipping-rates) SPI lets you display shipping rates from different external service providers during checkout.
+  For example, Velo's [Shipping Rates](https://www.wix.com/velo/reference/spis/ecom-shipping-rates) custom extension SPI lets you display shipping rates from different external service providers during checkout.
 Customers can then choose the shipping provider best for them.

->**Note**: The Custom Extensions feature is currently in Beta.
-Some custom extensions aren't yet available to all users, and are subject to change.
+>**Note**: The Custom Extensions feature is currently in beta and is subject to change.
+Some custom extensions aren't yet available to all users.

 To use the Velo SPIs, you’ll need a working knowledge of JavaScript.
 When integrating with an external service, you'll also need familiarity with the external service’s APIs.